-DATE: Thursday, March 3, 2022
+DATE: Thursday, March 24, 2022

 TIME: 6:00 p.m.

 LOCATION: Virtual

 ATTACHMENTS: Agenda

-Copies to:

-All Trustees

-Director of Education
+Copies to: All Trustees Director of Education All Superintendents

-All Superintendents

-GOVERNANCE AND POLICY COMMITTEE MEETING Thursday, March 3, 2022 6:00 p.m.
+GOVERNANCE AND POLICY COMMITTEE MEETING Thursday, March 24, 2022 6:00 p.m.

+PAGE

-PAGE Call to Order Verbal 1.
-2. Land Acknowledgement Verbal The Durham District School Board acknowledges that many Indigenous Nations have longstanding relationships, both historic and modern, with the territories upon which our school board and schools are located.
+1. Call to Order Verbal

+2. Land Acknowledgement Verbal

+The Durham District School Board acknowledges that many Indigenous Nations have longstanding relationships, both historic and modern, with the territories upon which our school board and schools are located.
 Today, this area is home to many Indigenous peoples from across Turtle Island.
 We acknowledge that the Durham Region forms a part of the traditional and treaty territory of the Mississaugas of Scugog Island First Nation, the Mississauga Peoples and the treaty territory of the Chippewas of Georgina Island First Nation.
 It is on these ancestral and treaty lands that we teach, learn and live.

+3. Declarations of Interest Verbal

+4. Motion to Approve Agenda Verbal

+5. Minutes

-3. Declarations of Interest Verbal Verbal 4.
-Motion to Approve Agenda 5.
-Minutes (a) DRAFT minutes of the Governance and Policy Committee meeting of 1 - 3January 31, 2022 6.
-Recommended Actions (a) Draft Human Rights, Anti-Discrimination and Anti-Racism Policy 4 - 52 7.
-Other Business Verbal (a) Date of Next Meeting Adjournment
+(a) DRAFT minutes of the Governance and Policy Committee meeting of March 3, 2022 1 - 2

+6. Recommended Actions

+(a) Draft Safe and Respectful Workplace and Harassment Prevention Policy 3 - 27

+(b) Draft Human Rights, Anti-Discrimination and Anti-Racism Policy 28 - 72

+Other Business

+(a) Date of Next Meeting Verbal

+Adjournment

-Minutes - Governance and Policy Committee Meeting Monday, January 31, 2022, 6:00 p.m., Virtual
+Minutes - Governance and Policy Committee Meeting Thursday, March 3, 2022, 6:00 p.m., Virtual